Skip navigation

 7. Group assessment tasks provide students with at least some opportunity to demonstrate their skills as individuals.

 8. All students enrolled in coursework who follow the confirmed assessment system for the respective courses are eligible to present work/sit any examination required for final assessment.
-Course examinations are conducted according to the Coursework Awards Rules and the Assessment Rules (Final Assessment).
+Course examinations are conducted according to the Coursework Awards Rules and the Assessment Rule.

-9. A student achieving a final course result of N45%-N49% is offered supplementary assessment, which is conducted according to the procedures described in the Assessment Rules.
+9. A student achieving a final course result of N45%-N49% is offered supplementary assessment, which is conducted according to the procedures described in the Assessment Rule.

 10. A student receiving a final course result of N44% or below is not offered a supplementary examination unless a student fails what would otherwise be the final session of their program and the student is able to evidence exceptional circumstances with documentation, an Associate Dean (Education) may approve a supplementary assessment for a student receiving a final course result of N44% or below.
 All such approvals are reported annually to AQAC 3 and Academic Board in a format that complies with Clause 72 of this policy and in accordance with Clause 73 of this policy.